Table of Contents

 - The impact of not doing this ranges from seeking being broken to no playback at all (on iOS).

-- Your server must return the correct mime-type/content-type for the media being sent.
+- Your server must return the correct mime-type/content-type header for the media being sent.

 - Your server must implement CORS (cross-origin resource) headers if: